 - RICE (Rest, Ice, Compression and Elevation)

-- Support knee cap with bracing or tape
+- Support the kneecap with bracing or strapping tape

-- See a physiotherapist for rehabilitation and exercises
+- See a physiotherapist for effective rehabilitation and exercises

 - A podiatrist may assist if poor foot mechanics contribute to the problem